-Conversion tracking through Adwords is free and allows you to use many of the “smart” features now available such as, smart bidding and optimizing towards conversions.
+Conversion tracking through Google Ads is free and allows you to use many of the “smart” features now available such as, smart bidding and optimizing towards conversions.
 It allows you to track a variety of different metrics including:

 - Website actions